AlexRiedler/rollout-spice/README.md

-# rollout-spice
+# rollout-spice (WIP)
 Give your rollouts some magical spice! :sparkles:

-An Interface for the much loved [https://github.com/FetLife/rollout](FetLife/rollout) gem.
+An Interface for the much loved [FetLife/rollout](https://github.com/FetLife/rollout) gem.

-As an alternative to John Allison's [https://github.com/jrallison/rollout_ui](Rollout-UI) gem
+As an alternative to John Allison's [Rollout-UI](https://github.com/jrallison/rollout_ui) gem

 ## Why this gem?